WebAssembly/spec/spectec/test-prose/TEST.md

   d.
 Execute the instruction RETURN.

 Step_pure/handler
-1. Assert: Due to validation, a value is on the top of the stack.
-2. Pop all values val* from the top of the stack.
+1. Pop all values val* from the top of the stack.
-3. Assert: Due to validation, the first non-value entry of the stack is a HANDLER_.
+2. Assert: Due to validation, the first non-value entry of the stack is a HANDLER_.
-4. Pop the current HANDLER_ context from the stack.
+3. Pop the current HANDLER_ context from the stack.
-5. Push the values val* to the stack.
+4. Push the values val* to the stack.

 Step_pure/unop nt unop
 1. Assert: Due to validation, a value of value type nt is on the top of the stack.